marcosbarbero/airline-booking/README.md

 Airline booking
 ---
-It' an air ticket reservation system.
+It' an airline ticket reservation system.
 All it' documentation can be found in the `docs` dir.

 Technologies
 ---